icatproject/topcat/yo/README.txt

-#### Topcat v2 Notes ####
+## Topcat v2 Notes

 The angularJS development stack used to develop Topcatv2 is Yeoman http://yeoman.io/

 In addition to AngularJS, the following modules were used:

-    * angular-bootstrap: Provides native AngularJS directives for Bootstrap components (http://angular-ui.github.io/bootstrap/)
+  - _angular-bootstrap_: Provides native AngularJS directives for Bootstrap components (http://angular-ui.github.io/bootstrap/)
-    * angular-ui-router: Provides routing with nested views.
+  - _angular-ui-router_: Provides routing with nested views.
 Necessary for tabs with routing (bookmarkable tabs) (https://github.com/angular-ui/ui-router)
-    * angular-ui-router-tab: Provides tabs directive with routing support (https://github.com/rpocklin/ui-router-tabs)
+  - _angular-ui-router-tab_: Provides tabs directive with routing support (https://github.com/rpocklin/ui-router-tabs)
-    * angular-datatables: Provides functionality to display data in grid table  (http://l-lin.github.io/angular-datatables)
+  - _angular-datatables_: Provides functionality to display data in grid table  (http://l-lin.github.io/angular-datatables)
+  - _datatables-scroller_: Plugin for angular-datatables to add scrolling pagainator
-    * angular-deferred-bootstrap: Used for initialising AngularJS app with constants (https://github.com/philippd/angular-deferred-bootstrap)
+  - _angular-deferred-bootstrap_: Used for initialising AngularJS app with constants (https://github.com/philippd/angular-deferred-bootstrap)
+  - _angularjs-truncate_: Used to truncate strings
+  - _ui-router-extras_: Provides sticky state essential for navigating between tabs with routing and not resetting states

-== Installation (On windows) for AngularJS Development ==
+## Installation (On windows) for AngularJS Development

 Install Git